ugemasangkay/da-dev-masangkay/README.md

 The project should take you no more than 4 hours to complete.

-You have been invited to an empty repository in Gitlab.
+## Create a branch for your code
-When you get started with the project  make a single commit to the project so we know that you have started.
-It's a good idea to make a couple of commits during development so we can see how you are progressing.
+When you are ready to start create a new branch from the main branch called `dev-{your_name)` It's a good idea to make a couple of commits during development so we can see how you are progressing.

 ## How to submit your code for review